mertvn/EMQ/README.md

 * restore state on page refresh
 * auto-generate autocomplete list
 * coop: ability to click teammate's answer to switch to it
-* coop: should team answers be determined by count?
+* coop: team answers be determined by count
 * QuizLog